Myzumi/NEU-Item-Converter/README.md

 # Incompleted!

 Some items are still missing the right types, i will slowly fix that but might not be fully

+# Future

+Plans for the Future:

+- Add support for ItemEdit
+- Add Support for MythicMobs?